-A Shareholder is a non-registered Shareholder if the Shareholder's Common Shares are registered either in the name of (in each case, an "Intermediary"):
+A Shareholder is a non-Registered Shareholder if the Shareholder's Common Shares are registered either in the name of (in each case, an "Intermediary"):

-- (a) an intermediary that the non-registered Shareholder deals with in respect of the Common Shares, such as, among others, a bank, trust company, securities dealer or broker, director or administrator of RRSPs, RRIFs, RESPs and similar plans; or - (b) a clearing agency (such as CDS & Co.) of which the Intermediary is a participant.
+- (a) an Intermediary that the non-Registered Shareholder deals with in respect of the Common Shares, such as, among others, a bank, trust company, securities dealer or broker, director or administrator of RRSPs, RRIFs, RESPs and similar plans; or - (b) a clearing agency (such as CDS & Co.) of which the Intermediary is a participant.

-In accordance with NI 54-101 the Corporation is distributing copies of materials related to the Meeting to Intermediaries for distribution to non-registered Shareholders and such Intermediaries are to forward the materials related to the Meeting to each non-registered Shareholder (unless the non-registered Shareholder has declined to receive such materials).
-Such Intermediaries often use a service company (such as Broadridge Investor Communication Solutions in Canada ("Broadridge")), to permit the non-registered Shareholder to direct the voting of the Common Shares held by the Intermediary, on behalf of the non-registered Shareholder.
-The Corporation is paying Broadridge to deliver, on behalf of the Intermediaries, a copy of the materials related to the Meeting to each "objecting beneficial owner" and each "non-objecting beneficial owner" (as such terms are defined in NI 54-101).
+In accordance with NI 54-101, the Corporation is distributing copies of materials related to the Meeting to Intermediaries for distribution to non-Registered Shareholders and such Intermediaries are to forward the materials related to the Meeting to each non-Registered Shareholder (unless the non-Registered Shareholder has declined to receive such materials).
+Such Intermediaries often use a service company (such as Broadridge Investor Communication Solutions in Canada ("Broadridge")), to permit the non-Registered Shareholder to direct the voting of the Common Shares held by the Intermediary, on behalf of the non-Registered Shareholder.
+The Corporation is paying Broadridge to deliver, on behalf of the Intermediaries, a copy of the Meeting Materials to each "objecting beneficial owner" and each "non-objecting beneficial owner" (as such terms are defined in NI 54-101).